ardacinardemirtas/ardacinardemirtas.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle:

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Hi, I'm Arda Çınar Demirtaş, a senior electrical and electronics student at Bilkent University.

-I'm interested in computer vision, biomedical imaging and generative modeling.
-I would like to understand how the brain works, and replicate some of its functionalities using computers.
+I'm interested in biomedical imaging, computer vision, physics-constrained generative modeling, and deep learning.
+I've co-authored two conference papers and a journal paper on these topics, which you can find in the "publications" section.
+Essentially, I find the workings of the brain fascinating, and I would like to replicate some of its functionalities.

+I like watching sports of any kind, but especially basketball.
+I play the electric guitar, and I listen to a lot of music.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->